 What type of data is collected?

-We are committed to transparency by collecting, analyzing and publishing field and traffic stop data.
+We are committed to transparency by collecting, analyzing, and publishing field and traffic stop data.

 Field stop data indicates the way in which the call was initiated and the self-identified race of the individual stopped.
-Calls may be received one of two ways:
+Calls may be received in one of two ways:

 - Citizen request for service – A citizen contacts NUPD either by phone or flagging down an officer and requests them to investigate a situation involving a person.
 Either the person is pointed out by a citizen or a physical description is provided to the officer(s) by the citizen.